Report: Man accused of kidnapping, torturing Oregon woman dies from self-inflicted gunshot wound following police standoff

-A week after authorities discovered a woman bound and beaten in a southwest Oregon home, the kidnapping suspect has died from a self-inflicted gunshot wound, a CNN affiliate reports.
+A man who had been on the run for a week after being accused of kidnapping and torturing a woman in Oregon has died from a self-inflicted gunshot wound, a CNN affiliate reports.

 Benjamin Obadiah Foster, 36, died in a hospital after an hourslong standoff with law enforcement Tuesday evening in Grants Pass, Oregon, CNN affiliate KTVL reported, citing a police spokesperson.